 f.
 Trustees shall appoint their Chairman from amongst themselves.

 g.
 Trustees may only be removed from office by a two-thirds majority at an AGM of members who have been a Full Member or Senior Citizen Member of the club for 2 years or more.

 h.
 The Trustees shall hold land and property belonging to the club in their name.

 i.
 The Trustees and only the Trustees shall have the powers invested in them to dispose of the Assets (Land and Buildings).

 j.
 Disposal requires the approval of the Management Committee and a two-thirds majority at an AGM or an EGM of members who have been a Full Member or Senior Citizen Member of the club for 2 years or more.

 a.
 The Hon Sec and Treasurer shall be responsible for all books etc, and they shall attend all meetings of the Committee in connection with the club.

 b.
 The Hon Sec shall enter the minutes of the same in the book provided for that purpose.
 The Hon Sec shall keep a register of the names of all members of the club.

 c.
 The Treasurer shall take charge and be responsible for all moneys received by them.
-The Treasurer shall balance the accounts at the 31st December every year and shall, when required by the Committee deliver up all moneys, books, or any other property in their possession.
+The Treasurer shall balance the accounts at the 30th September every year and shall, when required by the Committee deliver up all monies, books, or any other property in their possession.
 They shall also make out the annual balance sheet and conduct all correspondence appertaining to the office.

 a.
 The Committee of Management shall appoint a Greenkeeper.
 If a full time Steward is not engaged then a rota of members shall be appointed as Stewards.